 Kool-Aid Pickles have been around the south for a while now.
 I don’t know when these actually became a thing but I’ve found articles online going back to at least 2007!

 However, I know people were dipping pickles into Kool-aid powder WAY BEFORE that!

 While I’m guessing that these Southern Kool-Aid Pickles are going to be a bit more popular with the kids that adults, they’re still a fun sweet and tangy treat to make at home!

 As y’all know, I work with Dixie Crystals twice a months to share amazing dessert recipes with y’all.
-Well, this month they asked me to make Kool-Aid Pickles and I jumped at the chance!
-My mom loves Kool-Aid and not long ago we were talking about Kool-Aid Pickles while we were on vacation in Tennessee.
+Well, this month they asked me to make this classic southern treat that involves soaking some pickles using Kool-Aid and I jumped at the chance!
+My mom loves Kool-Aid and not long ago we were talking about these pickles while we were on vacation in Tennessee.